B1rby/Stack-Based-Buffer-Overflows/README.md

 - Available on gitbook

 ### Sources
-*All the images that you have seen are providing from the HTB Academy website and the buffer images were modified by me for illustrate what I were doing*
+*A couple of images that you have seen are providing from the HTB Academy website and the buffer images were modified by me for illustrate what I were doing*

 *Academy, H. T. B. (n.d.).
 HTB Academy : Cyber security training.
 Cyber Security Training : HTB Academy.
 Retrieved December 14, 2021, from https://academy.hackthebox.com/module/details/318*
-*Thakur, A. S. (2019, December 4).
+[^1]:*Thakur, A. S. (2019, December 4).
 Stack overflow vulnerability.
 Hacker Noon.
 Retrieved December 14, 2021, from https://hackernoon.com/stack-overflow-vulnerability-xou2bbm*